 IN THIS ARTICLE

-If there is concern that significant bleeding has occurred, a CBC (complete blood count) to measure blood hemoglobin and hematocrit levels is obtained.
+If there is concern that significant bleeding has occurred, a complete blood count (CBC) to measure blood hemoglobin and hematocrit levels, and platelet count is obtained.
 If the patient is on warfarin (Coumadin), a prothrombin time (PT) or INR may be done to measure the blood clotting levels.

 Bhupinder Anand, MD

 Did you need surgery for your hemorrhoids?
 Please describe the experience.

 Do you sit too much?
 Not enough fiber in your diet?
 Please discuss the reason for your hemorrhoids.

 Hemorrhoids - Effective Treatments

 What kinds of treatments have been effective for your hemorrhoids?